g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 HTTP/2 brought significant improvements over HTTP/1.1 by addressing its limitations and introducing new features.
 Here are the key features, strengths, and limitations of HTTP/2:

 **Features:**

-* [Multiplexing](https://help.fortinet.com/fadc/4-1-1/html-e/Content/ServerCx/HTTP_Multiplexing.htm#:~:text=HTTP%20multiplexing%20is%20the%20re,multiplexing%20behavior%20to%20multiplexing%20behavior.) for effective resource use, [header compression](https://en.wikipedia.org/wiki/HTTP_compression) for overhead reduction using [HPACK](https://httpwg.org/specs/rfc7541.html), [server push](https://en.wikipedia.org/wiki/HTTP/2_Server_Push) for proactive resource delivery, and [stream prioritization](https://learn.microsoft.com/en-us/windows/win32/wmformat/using-stream-prioritization#:~:text=Stream%20prioritization%20enables%20you%20to,dropped%20to%20provide%20uninterrupted%20playback.) for better resource allocation and enhanced user experience are all introduced by HTTP/2.
+[Multiplexing](https://help.fortinet.com/fadc/4-1-1/html-e/Content/ServerCx/HTTP_Multiplexing.htm#:~:text=HTTP%20multiplexing%20is%20the%20re,multiplexing%20behavior%20to%20multiplexing%20behavior.) for effective resource use, [header compression](https://en.wikipedia.org/wiki/HTTP_compression) for overhead reduction using [HPACK](https://httpwg.org/specs/rfc7541.html), [server push](https://en.wikipedia.org/wiki/HTTP/2_Server_Push) for proactive resource delivery, and [stream prioritization](https://learn.microsoft.com/en-us/windows/win32/wmformat/using-stream-prioritization#:~:text=Stream%20prioritization%20enables%20you%20to,dropped%20to%20provide%20uninterrupted%20playback.) for better resource allocation and enhanced user experience are all introduced by HTTP/2.

 **Strengths:**

-* HTTP/2 preserves backward compatibility with HTTP/1.1 for smooth transitions and effective resource usage by lowering connection overhead, while simultaneously providing enhanced performance through multiplexing, header compression, and server push.
+It adds multiplexing, which lowers latency and boosts efficiency by enabling several requests and responses to be transmitted concurrently over a single connection.

+By compressing HTTP headers, HTTP/2 minimizes overhead and allows for faster data transfer and less bandwidth consumption.

+Because server push is supported by the protocol, servers can proactively provide resources to clients before they are requested, which improves user experience and speeds up page loads.

+HTTP/2 enhances performance by prioritizing requests, enabling the delivery of essential resources first, resulting in faster page rendering.

+By requiring the use of HTTPS, guaranteeing encrypted data transmission, and reducing security concerns related to plaintext communication, it improves security.

 **Limitations:**

-* HTTP/2 poses implementation issues, especially for developers and administrators, because of its multiplexed streams, stream prioritization, and server push features.
-Furthermore, performance may be affected by its reliance on [Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security) (TLS) for wider adoption.
-Moreover, head-of-line blocking may still happen in some situations, particularly when there are shared connections and lagging streams, even with efforts to prevent it.
+Head-of-line blocking still happens sometimes, causing page loads to lag when one resource on the same connection takes longer than others.

+Although header compression lowers overhead, its compression and decompression processes demand more processing power, which could affect server performance.

+Because HTTP/2 relies on HTTPS for security, websites that do not support HTTPS cannot take advantage of HTTP/2's security features, which could leave them open to assaults.

+Some servers and clients may find it difficult to adopt HTTP/2 due to its complexity, which could cause compatibility problems and add to the resources needed for deployment and upkeep.

+Even with these enhancements, HTTP/2 might not be able to completely solve all performance problems, especially in situations where there is a lot of delay or little network capacity.

 ### HTTP/3: The Revolution
 After debuting as a draft in 2020, HTTP/3 is a significant advancement in web protocols since it replaces the conventional TCP transport protocol with [QUIC](https://datatracker.ietf.org/doc/html/rfc9114) (Quick UDP Internet Connections).